Injectables & Laser Treatments: What To Do When You’re Staying Home & Can’t Get ThemJune 28, 2021

 What Dr Cussell says is more important is a well-balanced, nutritious diet that supports the health of your gut.
 When the right nutrients are in circulation in our systems, they can help the health of our skin and our health in general.

 Topically applied collagen peptides certainly help to strengthen the surface epidermal layer of skin, but they are not absorbed into the deeper layers.
 Only blood circulation can deliver nutrients to the subdermal layers of skin, and you cannot guarantee that collagen supplements taken orally will end up in your skin.

 Is there anything I can do to prolong the results from anti-wrinkle injections or fillers?

 If you improve the texture and health of your skin through medical grade skincare, it can make the skin appear more plump and youthful, and a little less prone to creasing as it folds.

 Dr Cussell recommends a three step routine.
-First, exfoliate and cleanse the surface layer to remove dead cells and improve penetration of your serums.
+First, use an exfoliating cleanser to remove dead cells and improve penetration of your serums.
 Second, apply serums with the anti-ageing antioxidants, pigment regulators and collagen peptides discussed above.
 Third, apply a moisturising, physical sun block to prevent ageing caused by UV damage.

 Are you interested in injectable treatments?